 In June 1999, Ecosalud filed a collection proceeding against SGI to enforce the liquidation resolution and recover the claimed damages.
 In May 2013, the Tribunal denied SGI's merit defenses to the collection proceeding and issued an order of payment of approximately 90 billion Colombian pesos, or approximately \$30.2 million, plus default interest (potentially accrued since 1994 at a 12% statutory interest rate).
-SGI has filed an appeal to the Council of State, which appeal has stayed the payment order.
+SGI filed an appeal to the Council of State, and on December 10, 2020, the Council of State issued a ruling affirming the Tribunal's decision.
+On December 16, 2020, SGI filed a motion for clarification of the Council of State's ruling, the filing of which has stayed the payment order.